seanwhaley/USASpending/docs/templates/03_review_template.md

 | Error Handling | [X%] | [Y%] | ✅/⚠️/❌ |
 | State Transitions | [X%] | [Y%] | ✅/⚠️/❌ |
 | Resource Management | [X%] | [Y%] | ✅/⚠️/❌ |

+## Progressive Documentation Requirements
+[REQUIRED: Check these requirements as sections are completed.
+ALL must be checked before review is considered complete.]

+### Documentation Quality
+- [ ] All claims have evidence citations
+- [ ] All metrics include measurement data
+- [ ] All issues include reproduction steps
+- [ ] All recommendations include justification
+- [ ] No sections contain placeholder text
+- [ ] No "to be completed" markers remain
+- [ ] Evidence collection is complete
+- [ ] Analysis is thorough and verified

+### Section Dependencies
+- [ ] Executive Summary reflects full analysis
+- [ ] Issue Analysis connects to Root Causes
+- [ ] Recommendations link to specific Issues
+- [ ] Implementation Plan covers all Recommendations
+- [ ] Validation Plan verifies all changes